-Costs and unit estimation 2005/2006 value Notes A. Fees £398 per week The direct unit cost of private care homes is assumed to be the fee.
+Costs and unit estimation 2006/2007 value Notes A. Fees £449 per week The direct unit cost of private care homes is assumed to be the fee.
 The method of estimating the unit cost of a private care home is taken from Kavanagh et al. 1 Where a market is fairly competitive, such as the market for private residential homes, it is reasonable to assume that the fee will be approximate to the social cost of the service.
 A weighted average fee for England reflecting the distribution of single and shared rooms was taken from the Laing & Buisson market survey.
-2 External services B. Community nursing C. GP services D. Other external services £6.20 per week £16 per week Not known A study found that residents in private residential homes consulted GPs for an E. Personal living expenses £8.90 per week A study of expenditure in private and voluntary residential homes found that residents spent £6 per week on average (1992/1993 prices) on non-fee expenditure.
+2 External services B. Community nursing C. GP services D. Other external services £6.70 per week £18.50 per week Not known Reflects the level of service receipt found in a 1996 survey of 123 residential homes.
+3 A study found that residents in private residential homes consulted GPs for an average 3.85 minutes per week.
+4 Since it is not possible to distinguish between surgery consultations and home visits, it is assumed here that the visit was to the home.
+If these were surgery consultations, the cost would be £11.20 per week.
+E. Personal living expenses £9.20 per week A study of expenditure in private and voluntary residential homes found that residents spent £6 per week on average (1992/1993 prices) on non-fee expenditure.
 5 This has been uprated by the Retail Price Index.
-The DWP personal allowance for people in residential care is £18.80 and is sometimes used as a proxy for personal consumption.
+The DWP personal allowance for people in residential care is £19.20 and is sometimes used as a proxy for personal consumption.
 This is probably an over-estimate.
 Short-term care 1.059 x A Based on weekly prices for short-term residents in 44 independent residential homes reported in the 1996 survey.
 Dependency Overall, the relationship with dependency in the PSSRU survey was very flat, with the weekly fee for an individual with a Barthel score of four or less costing 0.04 per cent more than average.
-London multiplier 1.20 x A Fees in London residential homes were 20 per cent higher than the national average.
-2 Unit costs available 2005/2 2006 week (A); £421 establishment costs per short-term resident week (A); £430 (includes A to E); £454 care package costs per short-term resident week
+London multiplier 1.14 x A Fees in London residential homes were 14 per cent higher than the national average.
+2 Unit costs available 2006/2 007 week (A); £475 establishment costs per short-term resident week (A); £483 (includes A to E); £511 care package costs per short-term resident week